School Uniform

 - A navy, grey or black hijab

-- Navy fleece jacket with embroidered school logo (optional, available from uniform supplier)
+- Navy fleece jacket with embroidered school logo (available from uniform supplier)

 Accessories

 Children with pierced ears may wear small plain studs.
 On swimming and PE days studs should not be worn.
 The only exception to this rule is if a child’s ears have very recently been pierced then, on swimming and PE days, they may wear their studs provided they have been covered with tape before coming to school.
-Once the lesson is over the tape can be removed by the child.
+Once the lesson is over the child can remove the tape.

 Children may wear an ordinary watch when they are able to tell the time.
 Children should not wear smart watches to school.